 Appropriate alternatives for beets

-This expert appraisal supplements the Report published by ANSES in 2018 on alternatives to neonicotinoids: “For the first expert appraisal, we had an overview of the situation, with 130 uses analysed”, explains Emmanuel Gachet, scientific coordinator of the expert appraisal and Head of the Expert Assessment of Biological Risks Unit of ANSES's Plant Health Laboratory.
+This expert appraisal supplements the Report published by ANSES in 2018 on alternatives to neonicotinoids (PDF): “For the first expert appraisal, we had an overview of the situation, with 130 uses analysed”, explains Emmanuel Gachet, scientific coordinator of the expert appraisal and Head of the Expert Assessment of Biological Risks Unit of ANSES's Plant Health Laboratory.
 “Here, we have focused on the two main aphid species responsible for transmitting yellowing viruses – the green peach aphid (Myzus persicae) and the black bean aphid (Aphis fabae) – to identify rapidly available solutions for sugar beets”.
 This expert appraisal focused on the effectiveness, sustainability and operational feasibility of the alternative solutions.
 Some are still under development; moreover, some of those that are regulated have not yet been approved at European level.
 ANSES reiterates that prior to their use, plant protection products should be assessed in terms of their effectiveness and the associated risks to human health and the environment, including pollinators, before any marketing authorisation may be issued for the use in question.
 It also stresses the need to consider combining the available solutions, as part of an agro-ecological approach, in particular with a view to crop diversification.